Nicolas-Vana/Personal-Portifolio/Google Foobar/README.md

 Some of the problems that showed up on my google foobar challenge.
+Each folder contains the question at hand.

 I am currently at the level 4 but have not yet requested the new challenge due to lack of time to dedicate to it.